 Application procedure:

-The Document Form must be completed and saved as one PDF file only and identified as:
+The Application Document must be completed and saved as one PDF file only and identified as:

 YLSG_year_applicantname.
 Leave one empty page between the documents.
 Applications have to be assigned to one of the categories.

-The complete application form to be submitted to the IUR chair Dr. Michael Meyer
+The complete application document to be submitted to the IUR Chair Dr. Michael Meyer

-(michael.meyer@filkfreiberg.de) must have the following parts:
+(michael.meyer@filkfreiberg.de) must contain the following parts:

 1) Application Form

 2) Research Project Plan.
-Include Title, Introduction, Objectives, Methods, Hypothesis / Expected results – benefit for the local and/or global leather industry in one sentence -and Literature.
+Include: Title, Introduction, Objectives, Methods, Hypothesis / Expected results – benefit for the local and/or global leather industry in one sentence -and Literature.
 Maximum 3 pages.

 3) Curriculum Vitae of the applicant (one page)